-- This plan is Mandatory for Freshmen and any upperclassmen undergraduate students who has never specified a meal plan choice; this will be your meal plan by default.
+- This plan is Mandatory for First Year Students and any undergraduate students who have never specified a meal plan choice; this will be your meal plan by default.

 - Offers 21 meals per week (three meals per day, seven days per week).
 Double Swiping is allowed for lunch, but must comply with the double swipe Policies described below.

 - Includes five bonus meals per semester (for yourself, guests, parents, etc.).

 - Allows you to eat as much as you would like in any of the residential dining halls.

 - The cost for the Full Meal Plan is $3,400 per semester ($6,800 per academic year)

 - Provides an unlimited number of meal swipes for the cardholder only at Yale College residential dining halls.